 Sometimes a new cable is necessary.
 This is because older showers were less powerful and used less current.
 The size of cable was usually 6mm2, compared to the latest models which usually require 10mm2.

 The size of cable required for your new shower depends on:

 - The kilowatt rating of the new model.

 - The length of the cable from the consumer unit to the shower unit.

 - How the cable is installed (inside the wall, on top of thermal insulation etc)

-If you would like a quote to replace or carry out a complete electric shower installation and live in the Cardiff area; please get in touch to see how i can help transform your bath or shower room today!
+If you would like a quote to have a new shower with certification please get in touch to see how i can help using the form below: